General (scope, time limits)

 The 4-days’ time limit for the OAR to issue its decision can be extended to 10 days by the Ministry of Interior on the basis of a reasoned decision if UNHCR so requests.
 This applies to cases where the Ministry of Interior intends to reject the application from examination considering that the applicant falls under one of the reasons for exclusion or denial from protection within the Asylum Act.

-In 2017, the OAR started applying the criteria set by the Audiencia Nacional concerning the appropriate counting of the deadline established by the Asylum Act for completing the border procedure.
-In several rulings, the Court decided that these deadlines had to be computed as 96 hours from the moment the application is made, and not in working days i.e. excluding weekends as the OAR had been doing since summer 2015.
-The situation prior to the ruling had led to longer periods of detention of asylum seekers in border facilities.
+In 2017, the OAR started applying the criteria set by the Audiencia Nacional concerning the appropriate counting of the deadline established by the Asylum Act for completing the border procedure, computing computed as 96 hours from the moment the application is made.

 Quality of the procedure

 Applications at borders and in CIE are, in general, likely to be refused or dismissed as inadmissible compared to applications made on the territory, thus increasing the vulnerability of applicants concerned.
-This fact has been highlighted by several organisations in Spain, who denounce the low number of admissions in border procedure compared to the regular procedure, and has also been supported by the jurisprudence of the Supreme Court.
+This fact was highlighted in the past by several organisations in Spain, who denounce the low number of admissions in border procedure compared to the regular procedure, and has also been supported by the jurisprudence of the Supreme Court.
+Since 2020, the Office for Asylum and Refuge (OAR) did not provide statistical information on the outcome of the border procedure (for information on the years 2015 to 2019, see AIDA Country Report on Spain – 2020 Update).

 Procedural safeguards for the interview are the same concerning the presence of interpreters, gender sensitivity and so forth.